tripflex/WifiWizard2/README.md

 # Changelog:
 **3.1.1** - April 4, 2019
 - Fixed/Added location services check for Android 9+ for any method that utilises the getConnectionInfo method.
 Issue #71 (@arsenal942)
+- Move verifyWifiEnabled() to after methods that do not require wifi to be enabled.
+Issue #54 (@props seanyang1984)
+- Fix `isConnectedToInternet` and `canPingRouter` by making HTTP request to validate (instead of ping which didn't work)
+- Removed Android `pingCmd` method

 **3.1.0** - August 28, 2018
 - Fixed/Added compatibility with iOS to connect to open network